jwillker/newsite/README.md

 Execute: `./newsite.sh mypage.com or sudo bash newsite.sh mypage.com`

+OR

+Use `git clone https://github.com/JohnWillker/newsite` on your server

+and run.

 ####What happened ?

 This script will creat a directory named repo in /var/repo, where git will get the files for sync with directory /var/www/<name of your domain>/html, exactly where Nginx see the files.